tevaughan/units/README.md

 ## Fetching, Building, and Installing

-Install a C++ compiler that allows a constexpr function to throw an exception.

-- By default, the build system requires that `clang++` be installed for building the tests.
+- At present, `clang++` must be installed for building against the library.

 - `clang++-7` or later is known to work.
 Earlier versions of `clang++` might also work, but I have not tested them.

 - I have found that `g++-8.3` and lower do not work.

+    - g++-8.3 does not allow a constexpr function to throw.

+    - g++-8.3 has trouble using with computing a template-value parameter when the expression for the parameter evaluates to a constexpr class that has a conversion operator to uint64_t.

 To build the test: